Honey Bee Facts

 A Few Quirky Honey Bee Facts:

-• When the fictional character, Sherlock Holmes retired to the Sussex Downs in England, where he became a beekeeper.
+• When the fictional character, Sherlock Holmes retired to the Sussex Downs in England, he became a beekeeper.

 There is even a group called "The Retired Beekeepers" in England who are actually an international group of Sherlock Holmes enthusiasts.